-My Macbook Air is pretty old1, so I cannot put up with any useless files that take up a lot of space on my laptop.
+My Macbook Air is pretty old1, so I cannot put up with any useless files that take up a lot of space.

 When installed, Homebrew takes up over 400MB.
 That’s a lot of space, at least for me.